wttech/aet/documentation/src/main/wiki/Dictionary.md

 *Screen Collector*
 a collector responsible for collecting a screenshot of the page under a given URL.

+*Scroll Modifier*
+a modifier that allows to scroll the page to a specific element

 *Selenium*
 a portable software testing framework for web applications.
 At the moment AET makes use of Selenium 3.8.1.